Stillwater’s Bob Spearman: The Foundation

 Even after the industry shifted and lives moved in different directions, Bob remained part of the emotional memory of Stillwater.
 His absence is now deeply felt within the surviving circle of bandmates and friends.

-Bob Spearman’s name doesn’t get shouted as often as some of his bandmates’, but if you follow the keys in Middle Georgia rock of the 1970s, you keep running into him.
+Bob Spearman’s name doesn’t get shouted as often as some of his bandmates, but if you follow the keys in Middle Georgia rock of the 1970s, you keep running into him.

 As a teenager, Bob was already front and center as singer and keyboardist in Coldwater Army, a horn‑driven Macon/Warner Robins band whose 1971 album Peace blended brass psych, soul, and rock in a way that now sounds like a prequel to Capricorn’s Southern‑rock years.

 Reviews of that record single out his keyboard work and vocals on tracks like “Time for Reason,” where his playing gives the songs both shimmer and weight.
-When Coldwater Army eventually folded, Bobby Golden and Spearman resurfaced together in Stillwater, bringing that sense of harmony and arrangement into a new guitar‑heavy context.
+When Coldwater Army eventually folded, Bobby Golden and Bob Spearman resurfaced together in Stillwater, bringing that sense of harmony and arrangement into a new guitar‑heavy context.

 The Center of Gravity

-In Stillwater’s classic lineup, Spearman is the band’s hidden center of gravity.
+In Stillwater’s classic lineup, Bob is the band’s hidden center of gravity.
 Official lineups list him as keyboards and backing vocals alongside the triple‑guitar team of Mike Causey, Bobby Golden, and Rob Walker; Jimmy Hall on percussion and vocals; Al Scarborough on bass; and Sebie Lacey on drums.

 On the 1977 debut and 1979’s I Reserve the Right!, his Hammond and piano parts do the invisible work of thickening choruses, answering guitar lines, and giving the arrangements a church‑and‑soul undercurrent that kept the band from tilting into pure guitar showmanship.
 Fan retrospectives and French rock zines talk about “the guitars the way we like them from Mike Causey, Rob Walker and Bobby Golden,” but in the same breath they note that those guitars sit on top of a slick rhythm section and keys that “support rather than dominate.”

-That compliment fits Spearman perfectly.
+That compliment fits Bob perfectly.

 His path into the band carries a thread running through much of this story, which is the influence of Robins Air Force Base.
-Mike Causey remembers meeting Spearman when he was an airman at Warner Robins during the Vietnam era, playing in base clubs when gigs were plentiful and the mix of service members and locals created fertile musical ground.
+Mike Causey remembers meeting Bob when he was an airman at Warner Robins during the Vietnam era, playing in base clubs when gigs were plentiful and the mix of service members and locals created fertile musical ground.

 Working Musician

-By the time Stillwater formed, Spearman had already logged serious time as a working player, comfortable on small stages and in studios alike, another example of how military‑trained or base‑stationed musicians quietly fed into Middle Georgia’s civilian bands.
+By the time Stillwater formed, Bob had already logged serious time as a working player, comfortable on small stages and in studios alike, another example of how military‑trained or base‑stationed musicians quietly fed into Middle Georgia’s civilian bands.

-He didn’t limit himself to one outfit.
-In the 1990s, when Mike and Al re‑formed Stillwater and also poured their energy into The Wall, a Warner Robins cover band that could move from Beatles to Allman Brothers in a single set, Spearman was right there with them.
-Mike recalls a 1997 Margaritaville show in Warner Robins with The Wall’s lineup: “myself, Bob Spearman (keyboards), and Al Scarborough from Stillwater along with Steve Bloodworth, Mark Johnson, and Dave Rickerson.”
+He didn’t limit himself to playing with just one outfit.
+In the 1990s, when Mike and Al re‑formed Stillwater and also poured their energy into The Wall, a Warner Robins cover band that could move from Beatles to Allman Brothers in a single set, Bob was right there with them.

 Those gigs, by all accounts, were as musically serious as anything on a festival stage, just closer to home and closer to the people who’d been with them from the start.
-The fact that Spearman kept showing up in the contexts of smaller clubs, weekend bands, and regional parties says as much about his priorities as the Capricorn releases do.
+The fact that Bob kept showing up in the contexts of smaller clubs, weekend bands, and regional parties says as much about his priorities as the Capricorn releases do.

 Remembering Bob Spearman